-- (a) Notice in writing signed by the Optionee or other person then entitled to exercise such Option or portion thereof, stating that such Option or portion thereof is exercised, such notice complying with any applicable rules established by the Board; - (b) Full payment for the shares with respect to which such Option or portion thereof is thereby exercised (i) in cash or by check, - (i) with the consent of the Board, in shares of Common Stock held by the Optionee for at least six (6) months with a Fair Market Value equal to the aggregate exercise price of the Option or exercised portion thereof on the date of Option exercise, (iii) with the consent of the Board, in surrendered shares of Common Stock issuable upon the exercise of the Option with a Fair Market Value equal to the aggregate exercise price of the Option or exercised portion thereof on the date of Option exercise, (iv) with the consent of the Board, any combination of the foregoing, or (v) by other means authorized by the Board; - (c) Such representations and documents as the Board, in its absolute discretion, deems necessary or advisable to effect compliance with all applicable provisions of the Securities Act and any other federal or state securities laws or regulations.
-The Board may, in its absolute discretion, also take whatever additional actions it deems appropriate to effect such compliance including, without limitation, placing legends on share certificates and issuing stop-transfer orders to transfer agents and registrars; and - (d) In the event that the Option or portion thereof shall be exercised pursuant to Section 5.1 by any person or persons other than the Optionee, appropriate proof of the right of such person or persons to exercise the Option or portion thereof.
+(a) Notice in writing signed by the Optionee or other person then entitled to exercise such Option or portion thereof, stating that such Option or portion thereof is exercised, such notice complying with any applicable rules established by the Board;

+- (b) Full payment for the shares with respect to which such Option or portion thereof is thereby exercised (i) in cash or by check, - (i) with the consent of the Board, in shares of Common Stock held by the Optionee for at least six (6) months with a Fair Market Value equal to the aggregate exercise price of the Option or exercised portion thereof on the date of Option exercise, (iii) with the consent of the Board, in surrendered shares of Common Stock issuable upon the exercise of the Option with a Fair Market Value equal to the aggregate exercise price of the Option or exercised portion thereof on the date of option thereof on the aggregate exercise price of the Option or exercised portion thereof on the date of Option exercise, (iv) with the consent of the Board, any combination of the foregoing, or (v) by other means authorized by the Board;

+(c) Such representations and documents as the Board, in its absolute discretion, deems necessary or advisable to effect compliance with all applicable provisions of the Securities Act and any other federal or state securities laws or regulations.
+The Board may, in its absolute discretion, also take whatever additional actions it deems appropriate to effect such compliance including, without limitation, placing legends on share certificates and issuing stop-transfer orders to transfer agents and registrars; and

+(d) In the event that the Option or portion thereof shall be exercised pursuant to Section 5.1 by any person or persons other than the Optionee, appropriate proof of the right of such person or persons to exercise the Option or portion thereof.